digpublishing/catalogues-study/content/further-analyses.md

 ## Top Landing Pages for the Catalogues

 Knowing where visitors land first when they enter the catalogues is important for understanding the user experience and providing proper navigation throughout the catalogues.
 The analytics reviewed for this study show that the bulk of users land first on the catalogues' homepages.
-The NGA's *Dutch Paintings* catalogue is again the exception owing to its [unique structure](#the-unique-structure-of-the-ngas-online-editions), which ties the catalogue into the museum's general collection pages.
+The NGA's *Dutch Paintings* catalogue is again the exception owing to its unique structure, which ties the catalogue into the museum's general collection pages (see [The Unique Structure of the NGA's Online Editions](#the-unique-structure-of-the-nga-s-online-editions) below).

 {{< q-figure id="table-04" >}}